Last Updated: May 13, 2021

-There’s much to like following our IObit Advanced Systemcare review.
-The software is modern looking and intuitive and provides superior junk file cleaning at the click of a mouse.
+There’s much to like following our IObit Advanced SystemCare review.
+The software is modern-looking and intuitive and provides superior junk file cleaning at the click of a mouse.
 Its other features are abundant, and while they’re full of promises, there’s enough there to actually make it worth your while.
-Especially with the Advanced Systemcare latest version 13.
+Especially with the Advanced SystemCare latest version 14.

 We experienced a marked performance improvement after scanning our system and switching on the majority of the optimization settings.
 And, while we’d need to encounter threats to properly test its security features we did find that it could detect a questionable PC game cheat trainer.
 It asked us if we wanted to delete it – a file Windows itself had overlooked for weeks.

-Our only qualm is that IOBit does not house all of its tools under one program, even when they’re free or accessible to license holders and linked by the program.
+Our only qualm is that IOBit does not house all of its tools under one program.
+Still, they’re free and accessible to license holders.
 Furthermore, there’s a little too much upselling of other premium products that we feel should be left only on the free version.
-A lot of Advanced Systemcare Pro reviews tend to agree.
+A lot of Advanced SystemCare Ultimate reviews tend to agree.

-If you can get past that though, IObit Advanced SystemCare Pro is a powerful piece of software that does make a real difference.
+If you can get past that though, IObit Advanced SystemCare Ultimate is a powerful piece of software that does make a real difference.
 It’s well worth $19.99.

 Furthermore, all of the features on the program work well and will not damage your Windows system or drives.
 You get full control over what files to clean and what features to use if you are worried about messing anything up, but the chances of that happening are slim anyway.

-Fortunately, the Advanced Systemcare free version is no more aggressive in its upselling than the Pro version, so you can be sure it’s safe as well.
+Fortunately, the Advanced Systemcare free version is no more aggressive in its upselling than the Ultimate version, so you can be sure it’s safe as well.

 No, unless you are using an extremely old machine in which any new program is going to slow it down.
 In fact, its primary purpose is to improve the speed and performance of your machine and it should accomplish this for almost any user.
-It did in our Systemcare Pro review.
+It did in our SystemCare Ultimate review.
 It also works quietly in the background with only a tray icon and desktop widget.
-It will not bombard you with pop ups and notifications unless necessary.
+It will not bombard you with pop-ups and notifications unless necessary.